jr987-NJIT/IS601_Module7_Jyothsna/README.md

 Notes about GitHub Actions

 The workflow `docker-image.yml` uses the following secrets which you must set in your GitHub repository settings:
-- `DOCKERHUB_USERNAME`
+- `DOCKERHUB_USERNAME` (your DockerHub username - must be lowercase)
 - `DOCKERHUB_TOKEN` (use a Docker Hub access token or password)

-The workflow builds and pushes `jr987-NJIT/qr-code-generator-app:latest`.
-Update the image name if you want a different DockerHub repository.
+The workflow builds and pushes `<your-username>/qr-code-generator-app:latest` using your DOCKERHUB_USERNAME secret.

 Repository SSH link (provided by user): `git@github.com:jr987-NJIT/IS601_Module7_Jyothsna.git`